Grow South East (South East Metropolitan Region)

 Analysis of the individual income levels in the Grow South East (South East Metropolitan Region) in 2016 compared to Western Australia shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a similar proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the in the Grow South East (South East Metropolitan Region) and Western Australia were:
+The major differences between the weekly income of the local workers in the Grow South East (South East Metropolitan Region) and Western Australia were:

 - A larger percentage of local workers who earned $1,000 - $1,249 (14.4% compared to 12.6%)